 A catchy subject line shouldn’t be something like this:

 Don’t create a subject line with capital letters.
 Don’t overuse the emojis.
 It sucks.

-Now, let me show what you should do when crafting email templates.
+Now, let me show you what you should do when crafting email templates.

 First of all, make sure that a subject line is personalized or simplified.
 Here is what I am talking about: